kmacrow/Shellac/README.md

 <img src="https://dl.dropboxusercontent.com/u/55111805/ab-3.png" />

-Looking at the mean responses per second (RPS) it is clear that Shellac is quite competitive with Varnish across three different benchmarks. <i>Static</i> involves serving a small static page, <i>Dynamic 1</i> involves serving a trivial dynamic page and <i>Dynamic 3</i> simulates serving a non-trivial dynamic page comparable to rendering a blog article.
+Looking at the mean RPS (below) it is clear that Shellac is quite competitive with Varnish across three different benchmarks. <i>Static</i> involves serving a small static page, <i>Dynamic 1</i> involves serving a trivial dynamic page and <i>Dynamic 3</i> simulates serving a non-trivial dynamic page comparable to rendering a blog article.
 In Shellac's <i>Dynamic 2</i> run shown here problems with Memcached caused Shellac to hit Apache more than it should have, which manifests itself as higher memory usage in next graph.

 <img src="https://dl.dropboxusercontent.com/u/55111805/rps.png" />